ssatwik/cf-streamlit/README.md

-#Codeforces Lockout
+# Codeforces Lockout

-##Overview
+## Overview

 Codeforces Lockout is a competitive programming format where participants go head-to-head to solve a set of problems.
 Once a participant solves a problem, it becomes "locked out" for their opponent, meaning they can no longer earn points for solving it.
 The player with the highest points at the end of the match wins.

-##How It Works
-How It Works
+## How It Works

-    The bot retrieves Codeforces problems based on user-specified ratings.
+1. Codeforces problems are retrieved based on user-specified ratings.

-    Problems already solved by any participant are filtered out to ensure fairness.
+2. Problems already solved by any participant are filtered out to ensure fairness.

-    Problem data is collected through web scraping from Codeforces, while solved problems for each user are fetched via the Codeforces API.
+3. Problem data is collected through web scraping from Codeforces, while solved problems for each user are fetched via the Codeforces API.

-    When a participant solves a problem, the corresponding cell turns green for them and red for opponents, indicating that it is now locked.
+4. When a participant solves a problem, the corresponding cell turns green for them and red for opponents, indicating that it is now locked.

-    Opponents cannot earn points for solving locked-out problems.
+5. Opponents cannot earn points for solving locked-out problems.

-    The match continues until all problems are solved or the timer runs out.
+6. The match continues until all problems are solved or the timer runs out.
 The participant with the highest score at the end wins.